10% Early Withdrawal Penalty for Retirement Accounts

 How to Report Early Withdrawal Penalties

-If you decide your financial emergency warrants an early withdrawal from your retirement account, you can figure out the additional tax and penalty owed on Form 1040 or Form 5329.
+If you make an early withdrawal from your retirement account, you must report the penalty and additional taxes using Form 1040 or Form 5329.

 Most tax software programs can help you report this to the IRS and calculate any penalties or taxes owed.
 If not, then work with a qualified tax professional.
 The last thing you want to do is add penalties and fees for failing to file correctly, on top of the 10% early withdrawal penalty.